Globant S.A. (GLOB) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, May 6, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Globant S.A. ("Globant" or the "Company") (NYSE: GLOB) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., May 7, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Globant S.A. ("Globant" or the "Company") (NYSE: GLOB).

 IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN GLOBANT S.A.
-(GLOB), CLICK HERE BEFORE JUNE 23, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+(GLOB), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JUNE 23, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?